meiokubo-zz/meiokubo/README.md

 #

-### Join the #hackwith movement ✊
+### Join The Movement ✊

 #hackwith is the DYI coding tutorial newsletter that thrives with you.
 Start building life hack apps with me and take your coding game to the next level. 🚀
 📧 Sing up from [Substack](https://hackwith.substack.com/) to get started!!

 #